o0ohello/BUT1/README.md

-This repository contains all my Work from in my first semester.
+This repository contains all my Work in my first semester.